Tobram D

 Frequently asked questions about Tobram D Products

-The exact time Tobram D Eye Ointment takes to work and show results is not known.
+The exact time Tobram D Eye Drop takes to work and show results is not known.
 However, you may experience relief from redness/swelling within a few days.
 The full infection clearance may take a few days to weeks.
 You should complete the prescribed course for safer and faster results.

-No. You should remove your contact lenses before using Tobram D Eye Ointments and wait at least 15 minutes before putting them back in.
+No. You should remove your contact lenses before using Tobram D Eye Drops and wait at least 15 minutes before putting them back in.
 Contact lenses can trap the medicine and may irritate your eyes.

 You should seek immediate medical attention if you experience worsening eye pain/redness, vision changes, and/or signs of allergy (swelling, severe itching).